José Maria da Fonseca, Portugal

 B ack in 2009 we started working with Vincent Bouchard from Quinta do Tedo in the Douro Valley.
 He was our first producer outside of France, a fact which came about because he was a childhood friend of Jean-Pierre Charlot from Domaine Joseph Voillot in Volnay (JP’s father had been the wine buyer for the négociant Bouchard Père et Fils back in its heyday).
 In turn, this led us to consider expanding into Portugal, and an obvious place to begin seemed to be with the plentiful, inexpensive, crowd-pleasing white wine from the cool northern zone of Portugal: Vinho Verde.

-The only problem was that most Vinho Verde was, and is, pretty much awful.
-Do a blind tasting of any dozen and you’ll be hard pressed to find one that you want to drink.
+Early on, however, it became clear that a lot of Vinho Verde suffers from a lack of good quality control.
 Still, we went, and learned that almost all of the region’s vineyards are piecemeal family plots whose tiny yields go to the local cooperative.
 We found one coop that actually made a good wine, and the manager seemed to be a keen and competent guy.
 Except then he took nearly a year to reply to an offer!
 Time had a different dimension in this ancient land.

 So we gave up.
 We moved on.
 Then out of the blue we got a call from a sales manager of José Maria da Fonseca, an august and frightfully large producer in Portugal.
 Our first reaction was that we only work with family estates, which elicited a rather frosty, It IS a family estate, currently managed by the 6th and 7th generations.
 We replied that our company was tiny and her company was anything but, whereby she candidly said they were not interested in us for their main range but rather for certain “small projects.”

 We weren’t sure how to feel about that.
 Before we could respond, she said that she would send samples.